[Announcement] What to Expect from Type Classes

 In addition to the courses, we will be offering content centered around projects.
 The projects will be a mixture of short videos and text that walk you through completing specific projects.
 This will give us the opportunity to demonstrate how we think with types to model our problem, how we explore new libraries and read Haskell documentation, how we use our tooling, and in the end, we’ll all walk away with some working software, whether it’s a Twitterbot, a shell script, or a native GUI app.

 As a subscriber, you can expect a minimum of one new project per month.
 We expect these to be a good supplement for the courses and also to offer much-needed intermediate, practical Haskell content.

 Other Haskell learning content

-The rest of the Learn Haskell content is broken into three parts; we’ve tentatively called them Tips, Transitions, and GHC.
+The rest of the Learn Haskell content is broken into three parts; we’ve tentatively called them Reference, Transitions, and GHC.

 Currently available in Transitions: